pcktdmp/charts/README.md

 Companies, enterprises and individuals can donate their compute capacity that is available inside their Kubernetes clusters to foldingathome.org.

+## Features

+* Make use of `StatefulSet` with Persistent Volumes so that compute capacity does not get lost when being rescheduled on other nodes.
+This fits for example the design pattern of using Spot Instances in AWS EKS.

 ## TL;DR

 ```bash